-The Graduate Certificate of Humanitarian Leadership is made possible thanks to the generous contributions of partners.
+The Humanitarian Leadership Program is made possible thanks to the generous contributions of partners.
 Financial contribution from the IKEA Foundation and support from the Australian Aid Program allows us to offer part-scholarships for up to 60 students per intake.

 Students, or their sponsoring organisation (where requested), will be invoiced for course fees in two stages.
 Fees for the first trimester will be due two weeks after they are issued at the start of the first trimester.
 The same applies for the fees for the second trimester, which are due two weeks after its commencement.